natevick/nvick/README.md

 - :bird: [natron99](https://twitter.com/natron99 "@natron99 on Twitter") on Twitter
 - :key: [natevick](https://keybase.io/natevick "natevick on Keybase") on Keybase
-- :technologist: [natevick](https://dev.to/natevick "natevick on Dev.to") on Dev.to
+- :keyboard: [natevick](https://dev.to/natevick "natevick on Dev.to") on Dev.to

 <!--
 **nvick/nvick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.